santiacq/krunnercrypto/README.md

 ## Usage
 Launch KRunner and type the `name` or `short` of one of the cryptocurrencies that have been configured.
 The runner will show the price of said cryptocurrency in the configured vs_currencies.

+## Dependencies

+Debian:
+`sudo apt install cmake extra-cmake-modules libkf5runner-dev gettext`

 ## Installation
+1. Install dependencies
-1. Clone this repository
+2. Clone this repository
-2. Run install.sh
+3. Run install.sh

 ## Credits/Thanks
 - [naraesk/krunner-translator](https://github.com/naraesk/krunner-translator) this project was really useful as a reference.